zill4/oomi/README.md

 4. Check S3 for stored files

 ### TODO
-1. Make sure to update fly deployment.
-2. Compose storyboard for release video
-3. Branding update - There are a lot of similarties to dating and finding a job.
+1. Branding update - There are a lot of similarties to dating and finding a job.
 Interviewing is kind of like dating, and getting a job is like soft-marriage.
 Lot of risk/reward, wasted time and money, and hard feelings on both sides.
+2. fix issue with password regex
+3. copy/paste doesn't work on mac it seems (cover letter)
+4. Simplify the flow when a user creates an account
+5. Add resume builder using LaTeX? (maybe)
+6. Optimize consideration of using users
+7. Chrome extension
   oomi